 Some smaller motors are lubricated for life.
 Lubrication requirements are normally attached to the motor.
 Use the motor manufacturer's recommendations for relubrication.
 Often motor lubricants are not the same as the fan bearings.
-If this information is not available, the Motor Lubrication Schedule may be used.
+If this information is not available, the following schedule may be used.